 Of course, I hopped on the smoothie bowl train late, but I think between my blueberry muffin smoothie bowl and this cherry smoothie bowl, I’ve more than made it up to you.
 Right?

 What Goes Into It?

 This cherry smoothie bowl is inspired by cherry pie, including a few simple ingredients that will remind your tastebuds of bakery indulgences: vanilla extra, lemon zest, a pinch of cinnamon.
 If you skip any, keep the vanilla extract.
 It takes your cherry smoothie bowl from filling seasonal start to the day to omg must post this on Instagram, have cracked the code to life in general.

 You can top this cherry smoothie bowl with whatever inspires you, but we typically hang with a mélange of seeds and nuts + nut butters + fresh fruit + chocolate chips if feeling naughty/deserving.
 Unsweetened coconut flakes would also be lovely here, and you could experiment with different types of fresh fruits to suit whatever you have on hand.

 - Blueberry Smoothie

 - Strawberries and Cream Smoothie

 - high-speed blender

 - Combine all ingredients in a high-speed blender and blend on high until smooth but still quite cold.
-Finish with plenty of toppings.
+Finish with plenty of toppings and enjoy!